What is Openreach?

 Road and pavement excavations cause traffic disruption, and there may be temporary broadband outages (mostly planned downtime) while Openreach upgrades key public infrastructure like junctions and street cabinets.
 Typically, Openreach will notify residents in advance.

-Additionally, businesses installing full-fibre broadband must wait for Openreach engineers to lay fibre from the nearest street cabinet to your business broadband router for the final missing journey.
+Additionally, companies installing full fibre business broadband must wait for Openreach engineers to lay fibre from the nearest street cabinet to your business broadband router for the final missing journey.

 What is the phone number for Openreach?

-Openreach does not have a customer support phone number because they are an engineering division exclusively in charge of network upgrades and maintenance.
+Openreach does not have a customer support phone number because it is an engineering division exclusively in charge of network upgrades and maintenance.
 See our What is Openreach? section for details.

 Instead, it’s broadband service providers (also known as ISPs) who are responsible for answering questions and complaints about broadband bills, contracts, service quality, faults, and even queries regarding the visit of an Openreach engineer.
 They will liaise with Openreach through internal channels if necessary.